Join the Mission to Protect Kids’ Well-Being–One Conversation at a Time

 What to Say Healthcare is approved for 2.0 enduring material AAFP elective credits.

-This course is free but a suggested donation of $79 is requested upon completion of the course if you found the content valuable.
+We suggest a donation of $79 for access to the course, but it is available for free with the discount code MISSION-SUPPORT-DISCOUNT if this amount is a barrier.
 WithAll is a fully donor-funded nonprofit working to prevent eating disorders and support eating disorder recovery.
-Your donation helps us maintain this course and provide other educational resources to adult role-models to kids.
+Your contribution helps us maintain this course and provide other educational resources to adult role-models to kids.

 Presenters